Cornelis Floris de Vriendt: Life

+A hypothesis put forward in 2021 and explained in 2024 stating that the famous Roman drawings in the two Berlin scrapbooks were not executed by the Dutch painter Maarten van Heemskerck and the Anonimi A and B, but with a few exceptions entirely by Floris and dated between 1535/36 and 1538, was not taken up by archaeological and art-historical research and was refuted by several contributions to the Berlin exhibition catalog “The Allure of Rome.
+Maarten van Heemskerck draws the city."

 In 1550, Floris married Elisabeth Machiels and bought a house in Antwerp that he renovated in his own style.

 Cornelis Floris II died on 20 October 1575 after a rich career.
 At the beginning of his career, the renaissance was just starting to appear in the Netherlands.
 By the time he died, the new style was firmly established in the Netherlands.
 This was, however, not a simple copy of the Italian example as artists like Floris had imbued the style with homegrown sensibility.

 Cornelis' brothers also became excellent artists.
 The most famous one is Frans, who was one of the leading Flemish mannerist painters while Jacob was a painter of stained-glass windows and Jan was a potter.

 Cornelis had many pupils, a number of whom became established artists in their own right.
 They included Willem van den Blocke, Gert van Egen, Gillis de Witte, Philip Brandin, Robert Coppens, Heinrich Hagart, and Hieronymus van Kessel (I).